mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/index.md

 - Warning
 - Notice/informational

-Alternately, the DKP Insights dashboard gives you several different ways to filter and sort insight itmes.
+Alternately, the DKP Insights dashboard gives you several different ways to filter and sort insight items.
 Access the DKP Insights dashboard by selecting Insights from the sidebar menu.

 ## Architecture